haberdashPI/SignalOperators.jl/docs/src/manual.md

 ### Arrays

-A standard array is treated as a finite signal, with unknown sample rate.
+A standard array is treated as a finite signal with unknown sample rate.

 ```julia
 rand(10,2) |> sink(samplerate=10Hz) |> duration == 1